GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 :::{dropdown} Ecosystem definitions
 The training data definitions for Australian coastal ecosystems (Table 1, Canto et al., 2023) were sourced from the Blue Carbon Method (CER, 2022) and the International Union for Conservation of Nature Global Ecosystem Typology (Keith et al., 2022).

-Training point class descriptors (level 2, L2) were aggregated into broader level 1 (L1) class categories to form the basis of the DEA Coastal Ecosystem Map.
+Training point class descriptors (level 2, L2) were aggregated into broader level 1 (L1) class categories to form the basis of the DEA Coastal Ecosystems classification schema.
 The mapping of L2 to L1 ecosystem types, and their definitions, are described in Table 1.

 **Table 1** Ecosystem definitions and class mappings